theogpt/theogpt.github.io/lives-of-alcyone/index.md

 And he ranged before him on the steps of his pyramid Rama, Neptune, Naga, Euphra, Selene, Mizar, and Brihat.
 And turning to the people he said:

-"

-Here now before you all I consecrate these my children to the work of the priesthood, and they shall go forth through all the land and teach the faith of light instead of darkness, of joy instead of fear.
+"Here now before you all I consecrate these my children to the work of the priesthood, and they shall go forth through all the land and teach the faith of light instead of darkness, of joy instead of fear.
 And now since a great tyranny is overthrown, I call upon you all to make this a day of rejoicing—such rejoicing as you have never known before.
 For this day you are all my guests, and I bid you make merry and rejoice.
 I order also that every year for ever this day shall be set apart and kept holy in memory of the beginning of a new era.
 And so for the first time as your real High Priest and King I give you the blessing of the Great God who is the true Father of His people."

 All those who had heard the words of the King raised a great shout of joy, and the gist of them was quickly repeated all through that vast crowd clear back to the walls of the amphitheatre, and then to the thousands outside who had been unable to enter.
 And truly, as all, rich and poor alike, though there were many among them who wondered whether indeed this thing could be really true, and whether perchance the old and the evil gods would not presently take strange vengeance upon them.